 If you or someone you love could benefit from joining us for recovery,

-and any information communicated or recorded for the purpose of diagnosis,
+information communicated or recorded for the purpose of diagnosis, evaluation,

-evaluation or treatment is considered to be privileged communication and
+or treatment is considered to be privileged communication and cannot be

-cannot be disclosed by us without your written permission.
-You may refuse
+disclosed by us without your written permission.
+You may refuse to disclose

-to disclose and may prevent the disclosure of confidential information.
+and may prevent the disclosure of confidential information; however, there

-However, there are some situations in which we may disclose or may be
+are some situations in which it is mandatory we disclose.

 - Where abuse or harmful neglect of children, the elderly, or disabled or